mihai-stack/mihai-stack/README.md

 **Production Engineer • Linux Operations • Automation • Release Engineering:**

-I am a results-driven Production Engineer with 4+ years of experience in enterprise SaaS and BSS environments, including at Whale Cloud Technology (Alibaba Group ecosystem).
-I specialize in stabilizing production systems and building automation that turns manual overhead into scalable code.

 I build automation that replaces manual operational overhead with scalable, production-tested tooling, with 4+ years of experience in enterprise SaaS and BSS environments, including at Whale Cloud